jeffrey-anderson/aws-redshift-challenge/README.md

 [AWS Big Data Speciality Certification](https://aws.amazon.com/certification/certified-big-data-specialty/) you are eager to impress her.

-The marketing manager created a snapshot called ``inital-state-with-data`` for you to use in your evaluation.
+The marketing manager created a snapshot called ``sbw-marketing-2018-10`` for you to use in your evaluation.
 The admin user is ``awsuser`` and the password is ``H0ppyIPA``.
 They use a cluster of four (4) dc2.large nodes in production.
 The snapshot and most recent source data is in the Ohio region.
-The first thing you do is restore the cluster from the snapshot making sure to choose VPC Security Group **redshift-from-nw-guest** and change the *cluster identifier* to something unique to you.
-Once the cluster is running, add the **myRedshiftRole** IAM role.
+The first thing you do is restore the cluster from the snapshot making sure to **change the *cluster identifier* to something unique to you**.
+Once the cluster is running, add the **redshift-s3-ro-access** IAM role.

 ## Current Design